Daniel-Nkunga/BioSite/ArchitecturePlanning/Leidos.md

 _Intro Paragraph_

-If you had tried to explain to me just a year earlier that in the coming summer I would be staying in Alabama for an internship, I now only would've not believed you, I would've thought you were crazy.
+If you had tried to explain to me just a year earlier that in the coming summer I would be staying in Alabama for an internship, I not only would've not believed you, I would've thought you were crazy.
 Despite my hesitation, I found myself in Huntsville, Alabama the summer following my senior year of high school.
-Through the insd of the 2024 eclipse, I met Mundy Reimer who quickly introduced me to the company he worked for, Leidos, and suggested that I'd apply for the internship.
+During the weekend of the 2024 solar eclipse, I met Mundy Reimer who was visiting my school and quickly introduced me to the company he worked for, Leidos, and suggested that I'd apply for the internship.
 After a series of emails, an interview, and a lot of excitement, I found myself as an engineering intern under both Mundy Reimer and Kyle Nicholson where I would be learning a lot about the development of Transformers for Large Language Models.

 I'm grateful for both the work opportunity and the learning experience I ha at Leidos and would highly recommend the experience to anyone interested (assuming I don't go back there myself!).